sarah11918/starlight-blog/src/content/docs/blog/documenting-the-docs.md

 alt: "An experimental preview of Astro Docs, showing GitHub avatars of every contributor to the repository.
 These Docs are brought to you by all these helpful people.
 Join us on GitHub!"

 ---
-Since the docs are about to get a lot more eyes on them after the Astro Beta Lauch Week, I thought I'd take a moment to "doc the docs" for those who might want a window into our recent progress.
+Since the docs are about to get a lot more eyes on them after the Astro Beta Launch Week, I thought I'd take a moment to "doc the docs" for those who might want a window into our recent progress.

 People have very kindly been referring to "the new docs" or "a re-writing of the docs" but, docs are *always* evolving... and at least in the case of a pre-v1 beta product, potentially outdated as soon as they're published!
 It sometimes feels like they'll never be caught up enough to qualify as "new."
 But they are "actively maintained," and sometimes, that's the best you can hope for. 😅